unic-ailab/wose/README.md

 # word-sentence-level-encoder
-Code repo for paper Word and Sentence-Level Representations for Implicit Aspect Extraction
+Code repo for the paper Word and Sentence-Level Representations for Implicit Aspect Extraction

 ## Reference
 (Paper under Review)